troycityx/cranseo/readme.txt

 - **Privacy Policy**: https://cranseo.com/privacy-policy/

 ==  Changelog ==
-==2.0.1==
+==2.0.2==
+We have set the basic plan so that the user can now get 3 free ai generations on top of their product's analysis The premium version has been set so that the user can only pay once under the Pro and the Agency plans ==2.0.1==
 Updated the handling of user licenses.
 Introduced one-time payment as opposed to subscription model